Woy Woy - Blackwall

 In terms of cultural diversity, Woy Woy - Blackwall records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Woy Woy-Blackwall's cultural diversity is roughly aligned with the wider region, having 79.9% of its population born in Australia, 88.3% being citizens, and 90.7% speaking English only at home.
-Christianity is the predominant religion in Woy Woy-Blackwall, comprising 52.5%, slightly lower than Greater Sydney's 53.4%.
-The top three ancestry groups are English (31%), Australian (28%), and Irish (9.5%).
+Woy Woy-Blackwall, surveyed in 2016, had a cultural diversity profile roughly matching the wider region's average.
+79.9% of its population were born in Australia, 88.3% were citizens, and 90.7% spoke English only at home.
+Christianity was the dominant religion, practiced by 52.5%, slightly lower than Greater Sydney's 53.4%.

 Frequently Asked Questions - Diversity